udaysh134/fluix/docs/activity-records.md

+## 🗓️ <font color="#e36c09">Oct 08, 2025 - - - - - - - - ></font>
+### <font color="#fac08f">Discussions :</font>
+- [Yazdaan](https://github.com/SenorDan031) will now oversee all activities as the lead within the backend unit, while I ([Uday](https://github.com/udaysh134)) will focus primarily on the frontend.
+This decision was made to ensure balanced workload distribution.
+- Team members were reminded to log all the changes they make (regardless of their significance) in the `dev-reports.md` file within the repository.
+- Presentation aspects are not a priority at this stage, the focus should remain on building core functionality before moving on to visuals.
+### <font color="#fac08f">Tasks :</font>
+- The backend team was reminded to implement a `.env` parser function in C, as it will be useful for future development.
+- The backend team is expected to show some ground level progress on the project by the end of the current week.

+######
 ## 🗓️ <font color="#e36c09">Oct 07, 2025 - - - - - - - - ></font>
 ### <font color="#fac08f">Discussions :</font>
 - Not everybody was present but the session proved to be productive as first, [Japnoor](https://github.com/kaurjapnoor60-max) and then [Yazdaan](https://github.com/SenorDan031) joined in with Me ([Uday](https://github.com/udaysh134)).
 Had a good discussion about the current progress and future direction of the project.